Pokaori/test_carpark/README.md

 #  Car Park
-This is test task for the Yalantis program.
-In this project we have created car park Rest API.
+This is backend for the carpark website.
 ## Technologies
 The following technologies were used for this project:
 - Python 3.9